-The agency also engages in efforts to seek input from third-party unbiased resources to evaluate the efficiency of the agency's efforts to promote lottery games.
+Source: La Fleur's 2021 World Lottery Almanac 1 La Fleur's 2021 World Lottery Almanac (29th Edition), U.S. lotteries' FY 20 ad budgets as % of sales, p.
+278. The agency also engages in efforts to seek input from third-party unbiased resources to evaluate the efficiency of the agency's efforts to promote lottery games.
 This includes the 2014 analysis of "The Impact of Advertising on Lottery Sales in the State of Texas" performed by the Texas A&M Mays Business School.
-Additionally, the agency procures vendor services to complete a media review of the advertising services vendors purchase and placement of media to evaluate the efficiency of these expenditures.
-The Texas Lottery has applied recommendations from these efforts to subsequent media purchases and continues to undertake additional external media reviews to identify further efficiency opportunities.

 Additionally, the Texas Lottery implemented a media placement verification program in response to a State Auditor's Office review of the agency's advertising contract.
-This verification program provides assurance by third-party vendors that purchased media is running in markets consistent with agreed-upon placement requirements.
+This verification program provides assurance that purchased media is running in markets consistent with agreed-upon placement requirements.
 The Texas Lottery must also engage in creative strategies to optimize its appropriated lottery games promotion expenditures.
 The following are a few key areas that the agency is leveraging to optimize expenditures and efficiency in reaching consumers.

-1 La Fleur's 2020 World Lottery Almanac (28th Edition), U.S. lotteries' FY 19 ad budgets as % of sales, p.
-280

-Tiered-Media Markets

-The Texas Lottery continues to evaluate the effectiveness of its media placement strategies.
+Tiered-Media Markets The Texas Lottery continues to evaluate the effectiveness of its media placement strategies.
 Due to budgetary constraints, several years ago the agency implemented a tiered ranking process to make discrete choices in the weighting of its promotion of lottery games in the different markets in Texas.
 This means that the agency's promotional presence in some markets is "underweighted," but ultimately results in the most efficient allocation of limited resources to reach the broadest population of consumers.
 The Texas Lottery continues to work with its advertising vendor to refine its tiered-media market strategy and media weight allocations by market to optimize lottery games promotion efficiency.
 The agency utilizes a formal annual advertising media plan approval process to achieve this goal.

-Experiential Marketing

-The Texas Lottery consistently adapts marketing strategies to evolve with the changing media landscape.
-Alternative cost-effective media strategies such as experiential and event marketing offer new opportunities to drive brand awareness and product education and/or consumer trial.
-Experiential marketing engages the consumers in a fun and entertaining environment.

-The Texas Lottery currently engages consumers directly through experiential marketing partnerships across the state.
-Marketing relationships with top-tier organizations allow the agency to leverage consumer passion points such as sports (NASCAR®, NBA®, NFL®) and music (Toyota Music Factory, Blues on the Green and other music events) to reach adult Texans on the go.
+Promotional Marketing The Texas Lottery consistently adapts marketing strategies to evolve with the changing media landscape.
+Alternative cost-effective media strategies such as promotional event marketing offer new opportunities to drive brand awareness and product education and/or consumer trial.
+Promotional marketing engages the consumers in a fun and entertaining environment.
+The Texas Lottery currently engages consumers directly through promotional marketing partnerships across the state.
+Marketing relationships with top-tier organizations allow the agency to leverage consumer passion points such as sports (NASCAR®, NBA®, NFL®) and music (Toyota Music Factory, and other music events) to reach adult Texans on the go.
+Social Media The Texas Lottery reaches new consumers using non-traditional marketing and communication vehicles.

-Social Media

-The Texas Lottery reaches new consumers using non-traditional marketing and communication vehicles.
 Social media is at the forefront of these efforts and has become an increasingly important component of the Texas Lottery's efforts to reach and communicate with adult Texans.
-The Texas Lottery currently communicates with more than 275,000 followers about its products and events across a variety of social media platforms, including Facebook, Twitter, Instagram and YouTube.
-In 2018, the Texas Lottery was recognized as a "Top Texas State Agency on Twitter" by the Texas Social Media Research Institute.
-Paid promotions on Facebook and Instagram produce significant levels of product awareness and player engagement in addition to daily organic social posts curated by the agency.
-The Texas Lottery's media relations and advertising departments also continue an agile approach of producing digital content in-house, which has resulted in an increase of high-quality and cost-friendly content being distributed on social media to support various product initiatives throughout the year.
+The Texas Lottery currently communicates with more than 280,000 followers about its products and events across a variety of social media platforms, including Facebook, Twitter, Instagram, LinkedIn and YouTube.
+The Texas Lottery's media relations and advertising departments continue an agile approach of producing digital content in-house, which has resulted in an increase of high-quality and cost-friendly content being distributed on social media to support various product initiatives throughout the year.
 In 2018, the Texas Lottery also began posting lottery drawings to its YouTube channel, expanding the cost-effective ways in which the agency distributes its official lottery drawing programs.
-All content is monitored and prompt responses are provided by the agency.
+All content is monitored, and prompt responses are provided by the agency.
 The Texas Lottery social media platforms were developed in compliance with the Texas Department of Information Resources social media policy and guidelines.
 Official social media guidelines can be found on the Texas Lottery website.
 Consumer Electronic Communications and Applications